toolleeo/cli-apps/README.md

 * [curlie](https://github.com/rs/curlie) - The power of curl, the ease of use of httpie.
 * [feuille](https://basedwa.re/tmtt/feuille.git) - A fast, dead-simple socket-based pastebin.
 * [ffsend](https://github.com/timvisee/ffsend) - Easily and securely share files from the command line.
 A fully featured Firefox Send client.
+* [gallery-dl](https://github.com/mikf/gallery-dl) - Gallery-dl is a command-line program to download image galleries and collections from several image hosting sites.
 * [Jitter](https://github.com/kevspau/jitter) - A repository-oriented binary manager for Linux, Jitter searches through online repository (currently only on GitHub) for releases with .tar.gz, .tgz, .zip or .AppImage assets.
 * [lftp](https://lftp.yar.ru/) - "Sophisticated ftp/http client, and a file transfer program supporting a number of network protocols"; support for bookmarks and mirroring features.
+* [lux](https://github.com/iawia002/lux) - Lux is a fast and simple video downloader built with Go.
 * [Magic Wormhole](https://github.com/magic-wormhole/magic-wormhole) - The program allows transfer arbitrary-sized files and directories (or short pieces of text) from one computer to another The two endpoints are identified by using identical human-readable codes.
 * [newsboat_video_downloader](https://github.com/Jocomol/newsboat_video_downloader) - Downloads content from youtube and have them sorted into different folders depending on the channel.
 * [Nextcloud share URL downloader](https://github.com/aertslab/nextcloud_share_url_downloader) - Download files from and list content of NextCloud (password protected) share directly from the command line without needing a webbrowser.